-I am a Chinese human rights researcher and advocate, currently a fellow at the University of Chicago’s Forum for Free Inquiry and Expression.
-Previously, I served as Director for China Research at Freedom House, Senior China Researcher at Human Rights Watch, and Asia Researcher at the Committee to Protect Journalists.
+Previously, I was a fellow at the University of Chicago’s Forum for Free Inquiry and Expression and served as Director of China Research at Freedom House, Senior China Researcher at Human Rights Watch, and Asia Researcher at the Committee to Protect Journalists.

 Over the past 15 years, I have written extensively on the Chinese government’s efforts to undermine democratic norms globally, including through censorship, disinformation, transnational repression, and the export of surveillance and AI technologies.
 I have also conducted in-depth research on the protection of human rights defenders, women’s rights, minority rights, and labor rights in China.